This article is also available in Chinese閱讀中文版 →

 Tools are scattered across different docs.
 Skills auto-load by default — some are already active and you don’t even know it.
 Enable everything and you’re exposed.
 Disable everything and you’ve wasted the install.
 Piecing together the full picture from docs and source code takes real effort.

-(There are 3,000+ third-party Skills on ClawHub — those are outside the scope of this guide.)
+(There are 13,700+ third-party Skills on ClawHub — those are outside the scope of this guide.)

-First: Understand the Difference Between Tools and Skills
+What’s the Difference Between Tools and Skills?

 Many people confuse these two.
 It’s actually straightforward.